Jardilou/5EOES-Embedded-Project/README.md

 ![First_power_Traces](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Power_Analysis_Attack/Images/f_a_abc_abcdef_Delay_Comparison.png
 )

 It is clear that the input of a correct character extends the computing time.
 There is most likely a loop in the source code where each character is checked one after another and the code doesn't leave the loop until it a wrong character is detected in the string.
 Therefore, greater shift of the peaks of this power trace indicates if the character is correct or not.

+This analysis method is therefore not a power analysis per se, but in reality more of a timing analysis on the power traces.
 The next step is thus to define a method to compute the shift of the trace.

 ```python
 import numpy as np